misbahsy/APMonitor-do/README.md

 Original course website: http://apmonitor.com/do/index.php/Main/HomePage

-Colab version of course: https://github.com/misbahsy/APMonitor-do/blob/master/DynamicOptimization.ipynb
+Colab version of course (start here): https://github.com/misbahsy/APMonitor-do/blob/master/DynamicOptimization.ipynb

 The goal of this effort is to help students on the following: